mmaulwurff/target-spy/README.md

 * target name (optional);
 * proper names for Doom and Freedoom monsters;
 * configurable position;
-* different colors for overhealed, injured, and almost dead target;
+* different colors for overhealed, injured, and almost dead target (configurable);
 * doesn't touch monster TIDs (cannot break scripts);
 * optional "Kill Confirmed" message;
 * in addition to enemy targets, info on pickups and other objects can be shown;